id01/passman/README.md

 ## Password Manager
-Note: I haven't come up with a good name yet.
-Another note: This only works on Linux as of the moment.
-However, it shouldn't be too hard to port the client.
-A third note: I really need to make a good UI for the webextension...
-Help would be appreciated :)
+Main module, containing server code.

 ## Description
 This is a (no longer so) simple password manager that runs on mySQL.
-Its primary feature is that the server knows a minimal amount of data about the user (IP is logged, though).
+Its primary feature is that the server knows a minimal amount of data about the user.
 Account names and usernames are hashed, and passwords are encrypted.
 Passwords can be gotten through an HTTP service.
 Note: It's probably a good idea to put HTTP authentication on backend/wwwroot/setup.php.
-Another Note: Listens over port 3000

 ## Installation
 ### Backend Installation